MFA from the Instituto Superior de Arte in Havana, Cuba and an MA from Columbia University, USA.

 La Vaughn Belle’s solo-contribution Ledgers From a Lost Kingdom gives voice to Danish colonial impact on the people of the Virgin Islands.

-La Vaughn Belle uses her work as a way of adding to the records by creating counter-narratives.
+La Vaughn Belle’s work is a way of adding to the records by creating counter-narratives.
 She uses the framework of a ledger to challenge the objective authority of the archive by both adding her own subjectivity as well as documenting the agency of the subjects these archives portray.
-Similarly she looks at how the architecture of the Virgin Islands is a physical trace of the ways in which people constructed and negotiated their identities and spaces of freedom.
+Similarly she looks at how the architecture of the Virgin Islands can be seen as a physical trace of the ways in which people constructed and negotiated their identities and spaces of freedom.

 Expansion of the exhibition Unravelings

 For the group exhibition La Vaughn Belle exhibits the Photomontage Series that explores images from the Danish archives of the Danish West Indies and juxtaposes them with images from the personal archives and albums of the artist.
 They included images of the artist as an infant in the Virgin Islands and young child in Wisconsin while her father went to seminary school.
 There is an image of her mother carrying her youngest brother and an image of her father who was a Moravian and later an Anglican priest.
 The narratives embedded in the images become collapsed, converted, contested and re-imagined in the simple gesture of juxtaposition and/or adding captions to the images.
 Most of the captions are directly quoted from the archives and original sources.

 La Vaughn Belle will be joined by artist Jeannette Ehlers and social critic Uzma Ahmed in a panel discussion that creates a link between feminism and decolonization.
 In Denmark we have spent a lot of 2016 debating ‘ Brown feminism’ – the issue of not only being a woman in the Danish society, but being a woman AND brown.
 The issues that arise are of racial and feminist character and some debaters talk about double-oppression.